-Pediatric Asthma Treatment Questions and Answers
+Pediatric Asthma Treatment Clinic in Georgia

 Dr. Jon E. Stahlman, MD and his experienced medical staff at Allergy & Asthma Center provides care and treatment for children suffering from asthma.
 We expertise in diagnosis, assessment, monitoring and treatment for children with asthma.
-For more information, please call us or book an appointment online.
+For more information, please contact us or book an appointment online.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.

 Asthma is one of the most common chronic diseases in US children affecting approximately eight percent of people under eighteen years of age.
 Asthma can have a major impact on children’s lives accounting for twenty-seven million emergency department visits per year and is the leading cause of missed school days.
 Children with a family history of asthma (one or both parents with asthma) and children with allergies and eczema are more likely to develop asthma.
 Children of African-American and Puerto-Rican heritage are also more likely to develop asthma.